 *this is a vegan alternative to buttermilk.
 The vinegar provides the acidity that, like buttermilk, react with the baking soda to create a light and flaky texture.

 In a separate bowl combine flour, oats, brown sugar, cinnamon, nutmeg, baking soda, baking powder, and salt.
-Cut in vegan butter with your fingers (with fingertips flatten butter pieces into small disks, the larger ones being no bigger than small peas) Add apples and pecans, mix to combine then add milk/vinegar mixture, stirring dough until it comes together.
+Cut in vegan butter with your fingers (with fingertips flatten butter pieces into small disks, the larger ones being no bigger than small peas) Add pears and pecans, mix to combine then add milk/vinegar mixture, stirring dough until it comes together.
 Do not overmix.

 On a floured surface shape dough into a 9″ circle.
 If you have a 9″ cake pan this makes a great mold.
 Grease and flour, then shape the dough into the bottom of the pan.
 Turn upside down to release the dough.
 Using a sharp, floured knife, cut the dough into 8 trianglar pieces.
 Brush tops with soy milk and place on the prepared baking sheet.